JEEP WRANGLER JK UNLIMITED, 2.8 CRD, 177 HP

 The very first travels we did, have been by flight.
 Always annoyed by the fact, that long distance travels are just such a waste of time (I remember our flight to New Zealand which took 30 hours) and on the other hand, that we still didn't see so much of our own continent until this time, that we decided to travel from now on by car.

 "Uncle Jack" - Volkswagen T4

-Our first own TRAVELmobile has been a 27 year old Volkswagen T4 - called "Uncle Jack" (inspired by the always drunken Captain Jack from "Pirates Of The Caribbean").
+Our first own TRAVELmobile has been a 27 year old Volkswagen T4 - called "Uncle Jack" (inspired by the always drunken Captain Jack Sparrow from "Pirates Of The Caribbean").

-we spent months of tinkering here, enhancing there and optimizing the "Jack" for our needs until we did our first travels in it.
+We spent months of tinkering here, enhancing there and optimizing the "Jack" for our needs until we did our first travels in it.

 "Uncle Jack" has been very, very reliable and cheap.
 We never had a breakdown, not even a flat tyre.
 What a great car.
 And if it has been raining: Open the doors, turn the seats and just wait for the good weather to come.

 We always try to reach places, which are under common circumstances hard to get to.
 As photographers you always want to shoot photographs, which are different from the ones, you can find around every corner and I remembered our trip through New Zealand, where we had a sturdy 4X4 rental vehicle, which brought us to the most hidden places.

 I also remembered our time in South Africa, where we had a 4x4 with a rooftop tent. we been able to drive (or better crouch) the Sani-Pass and could access hidden beaches and other "off the beaten track" roads.
 We always thought back to this time, when we been standing directly at the beach, unfolding the rooftop tent and watching whales, dolphins and sunrises from within the car.